• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 Layers of garlicky cheesy goodness in this easier no boil lasagna with ricotta recipe.
-This vegetarian mushroom spinach ricotta lasagna feeds a small crowd and leftovers freeze with ease!
-This recipe is vegetarian and easily gluten free.
+We’re saving on prep time by not pre boiling the noodles, and instead baking them from dry noodles right in the lasagna.
+This vegetarian spinach mushroom lasagna feeds a small crowd and leftovers freeze with ease!
+This recipe is vegetarian and easily gluten free. [ see recipe VIDEO on recipe card below ]

 Vegetarian Lasagna Spinach on a plate with parmesan being sprinkled on top.